12 Tongkat Ali Side Effects & Risk Mitigation

 3. Increased heart rate and hypertension

-You may experience heart pulpatation if you consume high doses of Tongkat Ali (i.e > more than 800mg).
-Tongkat Ali is known to raise metabolism in your body, and that may cause heart rate to increase.
+Side effects of heart palpitations may occur if you consume high doses of Tongkat Ali (i.e > more than 800mg) or if your Tongkat Ali extract is filled with maltodextrin.
+Tongkat Ali is known to raise metabolism in your body, and that may cause a moderate to mild increase in heart rate if you are taking it for the first time in high doses.

 Consumers with chronic high blood pressure or those with pre-existing heart conditions are advised to consult with their doctors before consuming Tongkat Ali.